hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 through wooded areas.

 Trample: As well as their weapons, Centigors use their hooves and sheer size to crush their enemies.
-This counts as an additional attack, which does not benefit from weapon bonuses or penalties...
+This grants the Centigor Impact Hits (1).

 0-2 Bestigors
 45 Gold Crowns to hire